eisenzopf/agenticflows/backend/cmd/examples/README.md

 ## Using Mock Data

-You can now run the example scripts without a database by using mock data:
+You can now run many of the example scripts without a database by using mock data:

 ```bash
 ./run_examples.sh -m all
 ```

 This uses predefined sample data instead of querying a database.
+Currently, the following scripts support mock data:
+- `generate_intents.go`
+- `create_action_plan.go`
+- `generate_attributes.go`
+- `identify_attributes.go`

-Currently, only some scripts support mock data.
-See `MOCK_DATA_USAGE.md` for more details.
+See `MOCK_DATA_USAGE.md` for more details on using and extending mock data support.

 ## Script Functionality